All tags

 Photo of NS 1700 locomotive, number 1761, pulling DB coaches at Hilversum station.

 Between 1990 and 1994 eighty-one Class 1700 locomotives were built by Alstom.
 These were an iteration of the Class 1600 that came before, based on the French BB 7200.
 Over the years they were used in a push-pull configuration for DD-AR coaches, ICRm coaches, and others.
 By the 2010s most of the locomotives were no longer used and in 2019 the 1700 locomotives were only used to pull the IC Berlin train from Amsterdam to Bad Bentheim by NS.
+Designed to only support 1500V DC, the locomotive is then swapped for a German one which then pulls the passenger carriages to Berlin.
 Read more...

 Picture of Sprinter train on a level crossing with barriers fully lowered.